-“Exercise-induced soreness is caused by those micro-tears in muscle, and likely also by inflammation, which is part of the repair process,” says Trevor Thieme, C.S.C.S., fitness and nutrition manager at Beachbody.
+“Exercise-induced soreness is caused by those micro-tears in muscle, and likely also by inflammation, which is part of the repair process,” says Trevor Thieme, C.S.C.S., executive director of fitness and nutrition content at BODi.

 Interestingly, being sore doesn’t necessarily mean you’re experiencing more muscle growth then when you aren’t sore, says Thieme.
 “It just means that you’ve caused more damage to your muscles than usual.”